fklemme/Kueue/README.md

 ## How do I upgrade to a newer version?

- 1. If you are using `kueue_restart_worker` to spawn worker processes, stop it.
+ 1. If you are using `kueue_restart_worker` to spawn your worker processes, stop it first.
  2. Stop `kueue_server`.
-This will also end connected worker processes.
+This will also terminate all connected worker processes.
  3. Run `cargo install kueue` on all your machines (or Kueue installations).
-If you have a shared home directory, a single `cargo install kueue` might already suffice.
+If you have a shared home directory, a single `cargo install kueue` might be already sufficient.
- 4. Restart `kueue_server`.
+ 4. After the update has completed, restart `kueue_server`.
+If the server complains about unrecognized setting in you config, read the FAQ below.
- 5. Restart your workers, e.g., through running `kueue_restart_worker`.
+ 5. Restart your workers, e.g., by starting `kueue_restart_worker` again.

 ## How do I get a new version of the config file (TOML)?